texadactyl/jacotest.go/windows/README.md

 ## When Updating Jacotest

-* cd jacotest.go whever you keep it.
+* cd into the jacotest.go directory, whever you keep it.
 * builder.bat